 Every organization in the world claims to be “customer centric”.

-“We love our customers!”, “We’re here to serve you!” & every other tag line you’ve ever heard.
+“We love our customers!”, “We’re here to serve you!” & just about every other tag line you’ve ever heard.

 But it’s also important (mandatory?) that the manner in which the company measures its own performance is “customer centric” as well.